 Stop at Emporium pie shop for a homemade pie and some cute photos.
 With locations in Bishop Arts, McKinney and Deep Ellum, Emporium Pie Shop is a favorite among locals and visitors.
 The Bishop Art location has a musical wall while the Deep Ellum location has mural that says “Fine Pie for Fine Folk”.

 Eye Sculpture in Downtown Dallas

-A classic Dallas postcard spot, the grand dame of the Dallas, Reunion Tower is home to the giant green sphere that defines the Dallas skyline.
+A classic Dallas postcard spot, the grande dame of the Dallas, Reunion Tower is home to the giant green sphere that defines the Dallas skyline.
 Take the elevator to the top of the tower for a 360-degree view of the city on the observation deck.
-Or if you are celebrating an event, head to Five Sixty, the Wolfgang Puck restaurant located at the top of the tower for a special mean – keep you eyes peeled, lots of proposals happen here.
+Keep your eyes peeled, lots of proposals happen here.

 Deep Ellum Murals

 Deep Ellum area is an explosion of creativity from music producers and promoters, architects, designers, furniture makers, set designers to tattoo artists.
 The area is filled with some of the best murals in all of Dallas.
 To find all the Deep Ellum murals (Click on the link for a DIY walking tour map)